All About Probate

-For Florida probate estates required to file a Florida estate tax return, a nontaxable certificate or a tax receipt from the Florida Department of Revenue is required in order to clear title to Florida real property and in order to close a formal Florida probate administration.
+For probate estates required to file a Florida estate tax return, a nontaxable certificate or a tax receipt from the Florida Department of Revenue is required in order to clear title to real property and in order to close a formal probate administration.

 16. WHAT RIGHTS DO THE SURVIVING FAMILY HAVE IN THE FLORIDA PROBATE ESTATE?

-If you need the representation of experienced probate lawyers and attorneys in Jacksonville, Florida as a beneficiary of a probate estate in Florida, please call us toll free at 866-510-9099, or locally at 904-448-1969.
+If you need the representation of experienced probate lawyers and attorneys in Jacksonville, Florida as a beneficiary of a probate estate, please call us toll free at 866-510-9099, or locally at 904-448-1969.